jiriklepl/europar2023-artifact/README.md

 Noarr is not viable just in simple computation kernels performing work on some regular structures.
 The implementation of this algorithm showcases some of the more advanced uses of the library, including a simple data (de)serialization example.

-- [kmeans](./kmeans) contains three versions of an implementation of the kmeans algorithm (two Noarr versions and one in pure C++).
+- [kmeans](./kmeans) contains three versions of an implementation of the k-means algorithm (two Noarr versions and one in pure C++).
 One Noarr version uses Noarr bags and the other one does not.
 The names follow the naming scheme of the other two algorithms.

   - [kmeans-gen.py](./kmeans/kmeans-gen.py): A Python script that generates data that are very likely to be clustered deterministically into the expected number of clusters.
 It also attempts to choose inputs that make the process more resistant to numeric errors caused by floating-point arithmetics.

-  `make generate-kmeans` uses this script to generate few test inputs (it uses a pre-specified seed to promote replicability).
+  `make generate-kmeans` uses this script to generate a few test inputs (it uses a pre-specified seed to promote replicability).

-The kmeans experiments can be performed by the following process:
+The k-means experiments can be performed by the following process:

 ```sh
 make kmeans